webpro/DOMtastic/README.md

 ## Custom Build

-	npm install domtastic
+	git clone git@github.com:webpro/DOMtastic.git
-	cd domtastic
+	cd DOMtastic
 	npm install
 	gulp --exclude=attr,mode,html

-And find the AMD, CommonJS and browserified versions in the `/dist` folder.
+And find the output in the `dist/` folder.

 ## Test

 Run the [test suite](http://webpro.github.io/DOMtastic/test/).
-You can also get it from Github or npm, and find the `/test` folder.
+You can also clone/fork the sources from Github and run tests locally.

 ## Credits